NOTE ON TICKETS: Tickets for most events can be purchased at the ticket booth at the corner of Main and Franklin near the Grandstand seating entrance.

 The Reluctant Pioneer – the Story of Maria Scholte

-Thursday, Friday and Saturday: Shows 10 am at the Pella Opera House.
-New this year, the Opera House’s Great Hall will be transformed into Maria Scholte’s living room for this unique experience.
+Thursday, Friday and Saturday: Shows 10 am at the Pella Opera House Thursday and Friday, 11 am Saturday.
+The Opera House’s Great Hall will be transformed into Maria Scholte’s living room for this unique experience.
 The Reluctant Pioneer is a must-see!
 A thoroughly enjoyable one-woman live production by Beverly Graves, bringing to life Pella’s “first lady,” Maria Scholte.
 Catch an exciting glimpse of this important figure from Pella’s pioneer days.

 Tiptoe Through the Tulips with Davis Folkerts on the Barton Theatre Organ

-Thursday and Saturday: 4:30 pm at the Pella Opera House.
+Saturday: 10 am at the Pella Opera House.
 Delight to the sounds of the Barton Theatre Organ, brought to life in a 45-minute program of music, some of which will be played as accompaniment to a short silent film!
 Performed by Pella’s very own Davis Folkerts, an accomplished organist and Professor Emeritus from the Music Department of Central College.

 Central College Flying Pans